emiago/sipgo/README.md

 ```

+## SECUIRITY

+**CRLF injection**:
+For user input building request or response, use `sip.ValidateRequest` and `sip.ValidateResponse` before passing to transaction or transport.

 #### CSEQ Header increase rule:
 1. Every new transaction will have **implicitely** CSEQ increase if present -> [Issue 160](https://github.com/emiago/sipgo/issues/160).
 This fixes problem when you are passing same request like ex.
 REGISTER
 2. Above rule does not apply for In Dialog cases